 - Seek out the coldest, cleanest waters you can find.
 Brook trout require water with high levels of dissolved oxygen, which you’ll find in small freestone streams ranging from Maine to Georgia throughout the Appalachian mountains.
 Spring-fed creeks throughout the Midwest also support brook trout thanks to their year-round cold temperatures.

 - Use a lightweight fly rod for delicate presentations and maximum sport.
 A 3-weight fly rod with a floating weight forward fly line is the perfect tool for catching brook trout.
-For the smallest streams with limited casting room, shorter rods in the 7’ 6” to 9’ range offer an advantage but standard 9’ rods work great, too.
+For the smallest streams with limited casting room, shorter rods in the 7 foot 6 in to 9 foot range offer an advantage but standard 9′ rods work great, too.